 Healthcare insurance through your employer

 Healthcare insurance for foreigners, who work temporarily in the NetherlandsWith the Flexpolis Public healthcare insurance you insure yourself of the most necessary care.
 The Public healthcare insurance is the same for everyone in the Netherlands.
-Your compulsory and voluntary excess is covered by No Risk I and No Risk II.
-You therefore do not pay any excess.
+Your compulsory excess is covered by No Risk I. You therefore do not pay any excess.
 The HollandZorg Flexpolis can only be taken out if your employer has made arrangements with us.

 Public healthcare insurance